MethodAtlas

 If your budget is fixed and your sample is limited, several strategies can improve power without adding observations:

-- ANCOVA with baseline covariates.
+2. ANCOVA with baseline covariates.
 Controlling for the pre-treatment value of the outcome dramatically reduces variance.
-McKenzie (2012) shows this is almost always more powerful than a simple difference in means or a DiD.
+McKenzie (2012) shows that ANCOVA is generally more powerful than a simple difference in means or a DiD.

 How to Choose the Effect Size